 CRWP believes it is important for community members to have opportunities to enjoy, connect with and care for our water.
 As such we offer a variety of events for people in our watershed to do just that through the following:

-CRWP and the Freshwater Society host evening (and occasional Saturday) classes for residents in the Cannon River Watershed to learn more about what we can do in our own communities to increase the quality and decrease the quantity of stormwater runoff after rain events.
+CRWP and the Freshwater Society host evening classes for residents in the community to learn about becoming a Master Water Steward.
+Attendees learn more about what we can do in our own communities to increase the quality and decrease the quantity of stormwater runoff.
 Attend an Informational Meeting on Tuesday July 18th at Just Food Co-op in Northfield or on Tuesday September 26th at Faribault Park & Rec.
 (See CRWP calendar for more details)